-Datong Hui and Tu Autonomous County, referred to as Datong County, also known as “Serkhok County“; It is an autonomous county under the jurisdiction of Xining City.
-It is located in the northeast of Qinghai.
-It belongs to the transition zone of Qinghai-Tibet Plateau and Loess Plateau, with an altitude of 2280-4622 meters.
+Datong Hui and Tu Autonomous County, referred to as Datong County, also known as “Serkhok County“; It is an autonomous county under jurisdiction of Xining City.
+It is located in northeast of Qinghai.
+It belongs to transition zone of Qinghai-Tibet Plateau and Loess Plateau, with an altitude of 2280-4622 meters.

 Local climate Plateau continental climate